Professional Service: There’s extra money in going the extra mile with your service

 Typically there is a period of 3-6 months of managing the client’s necessary changes to diet, exercise, medication and so forth.
 The result?
 Healthier, happier, satisfied potential clients.
 Not a bad outcome so far….but remember: these are prospects who are not actually clients.
 They are people who essentially got turned down by an insurance company that other advisers walk away from.

 During this period of investigation and managing lifestyle changes there is significant dialogue and relationship building with the client as well – and that is priceless.
 The adviser is no longer someone trying to sell a solution, they have become someone who is taking an active interest in their client living well.
-Generally they are more involved in creating “wellness” in the prospects life than the medical profession are.
+Generally they are more involved in creating “wellness” in the prospects life than the medical profession actually are.

 When the necessary change has been managed to the point where it is worthwhile for the client to try again on the insurance, the adviser pays 50% of the specialist or medical reports to put the case for reconsideration to the insurer.
 But the client has to pay the other 50%….they have to put some “skin in the game” and show that they are serious about getting the plan put in place.
 There is no doubt however that at this point in time the adviser and the client are in partnership….they are working together to get the client the result they want, which is incredibly powerful positioning.